sara-nl/spicercourse/extras/scientific-catalog-view.md

 > **_Food for brain:_**
 >
 > * Can you find any existing catalogs on the platform that your project `spidercourse` has access to?
 > * You can share data with other collaborators through different project folders: `project/share`, `project/public`, `/catalog`.
-Can you think of scanarios that best suit each option?
+Can you think of scenarios that best suit each option?